Once you get the hang of it, making overnight sourdough bread is a simple thing to add into your schedule…and it tastes delicious!

 I don’t do what she says after that.
 I do not let it rest and shape it a second time.
 I’m a lazy sourdough baker and I think that’s overkill!

-So I just fold in the edges, flip it, pull it toward myself a few times to get the top nice and taught and then flip it upside down into the tea towel lined bowl or banneton for the second rise.
+So I just fold in the edges, flip it, pull it toward myself a few times to get the top nice and taught and then flip the shaped dough upside down into the tea towel lined bowl or banneton for the second rise.

 Using a large bowl for overnight sourdough bread

-Once it reaches this point, you can line a large bowl with a tea bowl and generously flour the tea towel.
+Once it reaches this point, you can line a 2 large bowls with tea towels and generously flour the tea towels.
 I try to make sure I use a bowl with a more narrow bottom.
 It makes for a taller loaf that way.
-Flip the loaf upside down into the bowl so the pretty, taught top is on the bottom of the bowl.
+Flip the loaves upside down into the bowl so the pretty, smooth side is on the bottom of the bowl.
 That will be the top of your bread when you bake it!

 Using a banneton for overnight sourdough bread

-Alternately, you can use a banneton.
+Alternately, you can use a banneton – also called a proofing basket.
 I’ve used them with the fabric inside and then just covered it with plastic wrap.
 Some people even just slide it into a plastic bag!
 I’ve also removed the liner and floured the surface of the banneton and then used the liner to cover it.
 It gives a really cool circular design to the top of the bread that way.

 You absolutely do not need a banneton, but lots of people like to use them!